PVTHust/Speech_project_Vin/README.md

 ```bash
 train-kaggle.ipynb
 ```
-and fix dataset path on config.yaml
+and change the dataset's path on config.yaml